varinder-singh/EVA4/S15-B/readme.md

 ##**SSIM** - Structural Similarity of the prediction and Ground Truth.
 Implemented using pytorch_mssim.
 This can help state the accuracy of the network as the values lies between -1 to 1 close to 1 means more aacurate.

-##**Instance Segmentation**:	For instance segment used pytorch's BCELoss().
-The image gradient and pixel wise are already applied at whilst doing depth loss calculations - adding again would not help.
+##**Instance Segmentation**:	For instance segment used pytorch's BCELoss() and custom L1-LAD loss.
+The loss files are available in loss folder.

 ##**Train**:
 	The dataset has 400k images in total with a ration of 70:30 is divided for train and test respetively.